bradgwest/paap/write/paper.md

 and a decoder $g(x')$, which perform, respectively, dimension reduction and expansion in such a way as to minimize the error of
-$y - y' = y - g(f(x))$, where $x'$ is a projection of the input, $x$, from the data space, into a much lower dimensional latent space.
+$y - y' = y - g(f(x))$, where $x'$ is a projection of the input, $x$, from the data space into a much lower dimensional latent space.
 Figure \ref{ff_autoencoder} shows a rudimentary autoencoder.

 ![A simple feedforward autoencoder\label{ff_autoencoder}](img/autoencoder.png){ width=100% }

-Autoencoders have proved especially useful in denoising and dimension reduction of images, which are naturally highly dimensional.
+Autoencoders have proved especially useful in de-noising and dimension reduction of images, which are naturally highly dimensional.
 Typically the reconstruction loss function is taken to be the mean squared error: